 While walking along the port, you can admire the everyday life of the locals who work at the boats or fish.

 Miracle Park is right next to the Batumi Port and features all the quirky and unusual buildings you can find in Batumi.
 Chacha Tower, a 25-meter tall fountain with a clock.
-It was built to have chacha, local high alcoholic beverage pouring from its taps like a water fountain.
+Initially, it should have had chacha, local high alcoholic beverage, pouring from its taps like a water fountain.
 Unfortunately, it’s not functioning today.

 Once you get a good look at the statue, walk towards the Alphabetic Tower, a 135-meter tall structure resembles a DNA molecule encircled by all the letters of Georgian alphabet (33 in total).
 There’s a lift to go up for panoramic views of Batumi and the Black Sea.
 The cost of the ride is 8₾.

 You can also take a ride at Ferris Wheel for panoramic views of the town and the sea.
 However, do note that the ride costs 5₾.

 Another significant site of this area is the Astronomical Clock located at the intersection of Gamsakhurdia and M. Abashidze streets.
 It looks something like the one in Old Town of Prague, but it’s much smaller and newly made.
 Similarly, besides the time of the day, it shows the position of the moon, the sun, the meridian, and the horizon.

 Track Down the Street Art

 If you are like me and love finding good street art, then you are definitely in the right place.
 Batumi is home to some of the most gorgeous murals I have seen in Georgia, admittedly they are much better to what we have in Tbilisi.